 We are open to anyone interested in Arvo Pärt’s music and world of ideas.
 The Centre offers a variety of opportunities to listen to the composer’s music and gain a deeper understanding and interpretation of his work.
-We kindly ask that groups (10 people or more) interested in visiting the Centre would inform the Centre in advance about their planned visit on the email email@example.com .
+We kindly ask that groups ( max 10 people) interested in visiting the Centre would inform the Centre in advance about their planned visit on the email firstname.lastname@example.org .

 Information desk: +372 335 3000.

-In our small Film Room, visitors can watch a short documentary by Jaan Tootsen and Jaak Kilmi, Thirst for Music (2018, 20 min), commissioned by the centre.
+Visitors can watch a short documentary by Jaan Tootsen and Jaak Kilmi, Every Sound a Jewel (2018, 20 min), commissioned by the centre.
 It provides an insight into Arvo Pärt’s life and creative development.
-Thirst for Music is screened every full and half hour during the opening hours of the centre.

 The library offers an opportunity to explore literature on theology, music and art.
 You will find here the printed scores of all Arvo Pärt’s compositions, as well as writings on his work.
 Also available for use are electronic lexicons of music.
 Researchers may access Arvo Pärt’s personal archives, which store and interpret the composer’s creative heritage.

 In terms of acoustics, the Chamber Hall at the Arvo Pärt Centre is particularly suitable for chamber music concerts.
 The hall with its stunning forest view and 150 seats is available for conferences and film screenings.
 It is also a place for lectures and talks that help unpack the context of the composer’s works.

 The Greek-style chapel in the centre’s most spacious courtyard can be accessed through the library.
 The chapel is dedicated to St. Sophrony the Athonite.
 The murals are made by the icon painter, Deacon Nikita Andrejev.